CCheung96/software-tech-demo/test.md

 ---
     title: Test Page
     description: A minimal page for testing new features
+    author: Crystal Cheung
+    nav_exclude: true
 ---

-This is a test page.
+This is a hidden test page.

 ```java
 void draw() {